 • Difficulty sleeping

 Binge drinkers experience increased risk of assault, getting into fights, and suffering physical injuries, making them more exposed to health complications in general.
-Alcohol has been demonstrated to be a factor in fatal non-traffic accidents, such as homicides, accidental injuries and suicide.
-15
+Alcohol has been demonstrated to be a factor in fatal non-traffic accidents, such as homicides, accidental injuries, and suicide.

 Alcohol may increase the risk of stillbirths and miscarriages in pregnant women.
 Drinking during pregnancy can lead to fetal alcohol spectrum disorders (FASDs).
-These is no specific medical test used in diagnosing FASDs, and so doctors will look for a combination of distinctive facial features, below-average height and/or weight and central nervous system issues in deciding whether it may be present.
-Physical and mental issues for the child will vary in severity, and could include coordination issues, learning difficulties, attention difficulties, speech and language problems, vision and hearing impairment, poor sleeping as a child, and issues with the heart, bones and kidneys.16
+These is no specific medical test used in diagnosing FASDs, and so doctors will look for a combination of distinctive facial features, below-average height or weight, and central nervous system issues in deciding whether it may be present.
+Physical and mental issues for the child will vary in severity, and could include coordination issues, learning difficulties, attention difficulties, speech and language problems, vision and hearing impairment, poor sleeping as a child, and issues with the heart, bones, and kidneys.

 • Liver damage